Herbertkartel/alx-low_level_programming/0x0B-malloc_free/README.md

-Function to return a pointer of 2d
+A function to return a pointer of 2D